 Thank you for your interest in pursuing this further.
 We are attaching the PDF of our paper as well as a revised version of our comment addressing your suggestions.

-We appreciate the suggestion to clarify our strategy to distinguish the cultural and scientific impact of gene names.
+We appreciate your suggestion to clarify our strategy to distinguish the cultural and scientific impact of gene names.
 In matter of fact, this is the object of study of our paper.
-We compare the cultural impact of gene names by search engines hits, and the gene scientific impact by PubMed hits.
+We compare the cultural impact of gene names by search engines hits, and the scientific impact by PubMed hits.
 Using the correlation of these metrics, we discuss the causes and implications of “overloaded” gene names.
 We made our previous comments clearer in that regard.
 Additionally, we also included a small excerpt discussing alternative cases of gene popularity by discussing genes such as ADH.